What is odor fade? What causes odor loss in odorized natural gas?

 • Rust, moisture, liquids, or other foreign substances in the pipe can create a loss of odorant.

-• Some odorizers cannot correctly odorize during low or intermittent gas flow conditions, causing odor fade.
+• Some odorizers cannot correctly odorize during low or intermittent gas flow conditions, causing odor to fade.

 Gas companies routinely perform pipe pickling to prepare the new pipelines before use.
 This process is also called pipeline conditioning or pre-odorization.
 If your company needs natural gas pipe pickling or pipeline conditioning, request a quote here.